Bachelor of Social Work Program

 If all the above criteria are met, students are successfully advanced into 500 level coursework.

-Note: Students must complete all general education requirements including electives prior to the start of 600 level course work and practicum.
+Students must complete 90 credit hours prior to the start of 600 level coursework and practicum.
+Any exceptions must be approved by the B.S.W.
+Program Director.

 Grade-Point Average